aws-samples/sample-eks-backup-with-trident-protect/README.md

 # Backup and Disaster Recovery for Amazon EKS resources using NetApp Trident Protect

-Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
-For customers running applications and workloads on Kubernetes, protecting resources and data from accidental deletion or hardware failures is crucial for maintaining business continuity and meeting compliance requirements.
+Kubernetes is an open source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+For users running applications and workloads on Kubernetes, protecting resources and data from accidental deletion or hardware failures is crucial for maintaining business continuity and meeting compliance requirements.
 While Kubernetes provides high availability through its control plane and worker node redundancy, it does not inherently protect against human errors, such as accidental deletion of namespaces, deployments, or persistent volumes, nor does it safeguard against regional failures or data corruption.

-The complexity of modern microservices architectures and the increasing scale of Kubernetes deployments make it even more critical to maintain regular, tested backups that can be restored consistently across different environments and regions.
+The complexity of modern microservices architectures and the increasing scale of Kubernetes deployments make it even more critical to maintain regular, tested backups that can be restored consistently across different environments and Amazon Web Services (AWS) Regions.
 This includes backing up essential components such as entire namespaces, persistent volumes containing application data, custom resources, and configuration objects.
-Without proper backup mechanisms, organizations risk extended outages, data loss, and potential breach of service level agreements (SLAs), which can result in significant financial impact and damage to customer trust.
-This blog post will introduce a new data protection tool and provide a step-by-step guide to implementing a proof-of-concept within a Kubernetes environment.
+Without proper backup mechanisms, organizations risk extended outages, data loss, and potential breach of service level agreements (SLAs).
+These can result in significant financial impact and damage to customer trust.
+This post introduces a new data protection tool and provides a step-by-step guide to implementing a proof-of-concept within a Kubernetes environment.

 ### Trident Protect
-[NetApp Trident Protect](https://docs.netapp.com/us-en/trident/trident-protect/learn-about-trident-protect.html) is a no-license tool from NetApp that provides Kubernetes cluster data protection, data migration, disaster recovery, and movement of containerized workloads across regions and on-premises environments.
-It enables on-demand or on-schedule data protection tasks for Kubernetes cluster resources and persistent volumes to externally supported storage backends like Amazon S3.
+[NetApp Trident Protect](https://docs.netapp.com/us-en/trident/trident-protect/learn-about-trident-protect.html) is a free tool from NetApp that provides Kubernetes cluster data protection, data migration, disaster recovery, and movement of containerized workloads across AWS Regions and on-premises environments.
+It enables on-demand or scheduled data protection tasks for Kubernetes cluster resources and persistent volumes to externally supported storage backends such as Amazon S3.
 It offers automation capabilities through its Kubernetes-native API and powerful `tridentctl-protect` CLI, enabling programmatic access for seamless integration with existing workflows.
-AWS users can leverage Trident Protect to handle operations like cross-cluster disaster recovery (between regions or within a region), migration of stateful services between storage services, or moving resources running on a self-managed Kubernetes cluster into [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/pm/eks/).
+AWS users can use Trident Protect to handle operations such as cross-cluster disaster recovery (between AWS Regions or within a Region), migration of stateful services between storage services, or moving resources running on a self-managed Kubernetes cluster into [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/pm/eks/).

 ![trident-protect](images/trident-protect.png)

-[Amazon FSx for NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap/) (FSx for ONTAP) file system is a fully managed shared storage service, built on NetApp’s popular ONTAP file system.
-It provides users access to ONTAP’s enterprise storage features and services, such as thin provisioning, data deduplication, and the Snapshot functionality that drives NetApp’s agility in storage provisioning and data protection.
+[Amazon FSx for NetApp ONTAP](https://aws.amazon.com/fsx/netapp-ontap/) file system is a fully managed shared storage service, built on NetApp’s popular ONTAP file system.
+It provides users access to ONTAP’s enterprise storage features and services, such as thin provisioning, data deduplication, and the Snapshot functionality that drives NetApp agility in storage provisioning and data protection.

-In this blog post, we will focus on using Trident Protect with our AWS retail sample store application to handle data protection and migration tasks running on an Amazon EKS cluster.
-We'll also dive deep into some backup, recovery, and storage migration options that will help you decide what is best to implement in your organization's environment.
+In this post, we focus on using Trident Protect with our AWS retail sample store application to handle data protection and migration tasks running on an EKS cluster.
+We also dive deep into some backup, recovery, and storage migration options that help you decide what is best to implement in your organization's environment.

-The architecture below creates backups in our local region, which can be used to restore other namespaces within the same cluster and migrate from different AWS storage services.
+The following architecture creates backups in our local AWS Region, which can be used to restore other namespaces within the same cluster and migrate from different AWS storage services.

 ### Software Architecture
 The AWS [retail store sample application](https://github.com/aws-containers/retail-store-sample-app) is built from microservices and backed by several stateful services.
-In total they consume 4 [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) for each stack:
+In total they consume four [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) for each stack:
 - Assets: Serves static assets like images related to the product catalog - Requires RWX volume like NFS
 - Orders: Receive and process customer orders backed by MySQL DB and RabbitMQ - Requires 2 RWO block storage volumes
 - Catalog: Product listings and details backed by MySQL DB - Requires RWO block storage volume